World Cancer Day – reminder of personal experience

 Cancer – the reality was different from how I imagined.

-Looking back over my experience of cancer four years ago I have recorded some of my thoughts as bullet points
+Looking back over my experience of cancer a few years ago there were lots of ways in which I was surprised by the experience.
+Up close it felt different from what I had expected.
+I have recorded some of my thoughts as bullet points

-More treatment choice: I could choose which hospital I could go to within the NHS – I moved to be near my children, to a new-built London hospital.
+There were more treatment choices in the NHS than I imagined.
+I could choose which hospital I could go to – I moved to be near my children, to a new-built London hospital.

 Surgery was cleverer than I imagined: I had no idea that parts of my colon could be cut out and rejoined without any problems